 Best of luck—and I hope this isn’t the last time our paths will cross!

-You can also swap out that second paragraph with a couple of other options.
-For example, if you’d like to buy some time so you can give your colleague a heads up and/or see if the recruiter or hiring manager wants to take you up on a referral, you might say:
+Of course, there are other ways you can frame your recommendation.
+If you’d like to buy some time to give your colleague a heads up and/or see if the recruiter or hiring manager wants to take you up on a referral, you might say:

 However, I’d be more than happy to recommend a colleague if you’re open to referrals.